ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 # 258
 ```

 These results are a bit more reasonable, but still not great.
 Of the 212 unique users in receipts.json, 141 of them can be joined on, and likewise of the 258 unique users in users.json.
-One thing that I accidentally discovered here is that there is a lot of duplicate data in users.json: a `wc -l users.json` tells us that there are 495 lines in users.json, and we know each line represents its own user.
+One thing that I accidentally discovered here is that there is a lot of duplicate data in users.json: a `wc -l users.json` in Bash tells us that there are 495 lines in users.json, and we know each line represents its own user.
 However, the above script shows us there are 258 unique oids in the file.
-That means that almost half of the data is duplicative, which is pretty bad.
+That means that almost half of the data is duplicate, which is pretty bad.
 Further research would need to be done to check if the entire row is duplicative, or if IDs are being reused for multiple sets of demographics.
 However, that kind of investigation would best be done in SQL or with another tool that lets us easily group data, so I won't do it here.
 The query would look something like the below, in mySQL:

 ```mysql
 SELECT _id, count(createdDate), count(active), count(role), count(state)